Page content

 Promote Positive Mental Health & Wellbeing in Bali, Indonesia.

 On Think Pacific's Mental Health project in Bali, you will work as part of a team to deliver psycho-social group activities at a selection of our trusted partner projects and local initiatives.
-Think Pacific's aim is to support both individual and community mental health and well-being through the delivery of this professional placement.
+You will have the chance to learn from local professionals to develop your understanding of mental health in a global context.
+The project integrates mental health settings that value cross-cultural collaboration with students who bring relevant skills, experience, and a learning mindset, fostering a global understanding and advocacy for mental health and wellbeing.

 During the project, you will have the incredible opportunity to live in home-stay accommodation in a traditional Balinese village, work alongside Think Pacific's local and international staff team, and develop your understanding of the Balinese culture.
 Think Pacific are proud to be the only organisation that can promise such a huge amount of professional and cross-cultural experience in such a remarkably beautiful place.

-Find out more about the project on Think Pacific's Ulster-only webpage.
+Find out more about the project on Think Pacific's Ulster-only webpage

 Information Sessions